nodejs/hardware/CONTRIBUTING.md

 In practice, a WG member has the following rights and responsibilities

-* Push/merge access to this repository
+* Commit access to this repository
-* Listed as a point of contact for people if they are experiencing [Code of Conduct below](#code-of-conduct) issues
+* Listed as a point of contact for people if they are experiencing [Code of Conduct](#code-of-conduct) issues

 The current list of members is maintained [here](./MEMBERS.md).